 Leopard geckos come in a variety of color mutations or morphs.
 Your typical yellow with black spots is considered quite boring to some morph enthusiasts and prices will vary from color to color.
-There are currently over 100 different color morphs and combinations and I'm sure there will be more to come.
+There are currently over 100 different color morphs and combinations.
 Check out this list of some of the more commonly seen morphs.

 Normal (Wild Type)

 This is your basic yellow leopard gecko with black spots.
 They will be inexpensive and very common in pet stores and photos depicting leopard geckos.
-Don't pay a lot of money for a Normal morph seeing as they are readily available (I've had several myself).
+Don't pay a lot of money for a Normal morph seeing as they are readily available.

 Before there were over 100 different color morphs there was just High Yellow.
 You either had a Normal or you had the High Yellow morph of the leopard gecko, nothing else.
 The High Yellow has more yellow and fewer spots than the Normal morph and you can have a combination High Yellow with another morph such as Jungle.